 - Regular tire rotations and checks for wear and tear

 - Cooling system maintenance to prevent overheating

 Overall, EVs are known to deliver a smoother driving experience than gas vehicles.
 In an EV, the battery provides instant torque—the moment you press your foot to the acceleration pedal, the battery sends a huge amount of voltage directly to the wheels without needing to pass through driveshafts or gears, enabling very spontaneous acceleration compared to gas-powered vehicles.

-Thanks to this instant torque, EVs can accelerate smoothly and turn very quickly at extremely high speeds.
-And with no internal combustion engine, EVs are extremely quiet as well.
+Thanks to this instant torque, EVs can accelerate smoothly and turn very quickly at very high speeds.
+And with no internal combustion engine, EVs are super quiet as well.

 It’s one thing to be told these things, but for potential EV customers, seeing is believing—or rather, driving is believing.
-Potential EV customers might worry that the smoother driving experience of EVs might be difficult to adjust to after a lifetime driving gas vehicles, and as an EV dealer, you have the means to help them get a firsthand experience of driving an electric vehicle and put these concerns to rest.
+Potential EV customers might worry that the smoother driving experience of EVs might be difficult to adjust to after a lifetime driving gas vehicles.
+As an EV dealer, you have the means to help them get a firsthand experience of driving an electric vehicle and put these concerns to rest.

-Making test drives of your available electric vehicle models easy and convenient to schedule will encourage customers of your electric vehicle dealership to take the wheel and see for themselves what the driving experience is like for the EVs on the market today.
+Making test drives of your available EV models easy and convenient to schedule will encourage customers of your electric vehicle dealership to take the wheel and see for themselves what the driving experience is like.

 EV Charging Infrastructure